 Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 The Faculty Board of Science and Technology

-Algebra and Geometry, Single Variable Calculus, Scientific Computing I (MATLAB), Mechanics Basic Course (force, energy, particle motion).
+Algebra and Geometry, Single Variable Calculus, Scientific Computing I/Computer programming I, Mechanics Basic Course (force, energy, particle motion).
 Knowledge of line and surface integrals from the course Several Variable Calculus is needed.
-This course can be studied simultaneously with Electromagnetism I. Measuring Techniques or Electrical Measuring Techniques is strongly recommended.
+This course can be studied simultaneously with Electromagnetism I.

 Electromagnetism is a fundamental part of classical physics with considerable technological applications.
 The course constitutes a basis for further studies in physics, electrical engineering and materials science.

 On completion of the course, the student should be able to:

 performing calculations of electric and magnetic fields in space in some selected geometries with boundary conditions.

 performing calculations of stationary and time-dependent electrical currents in selected circuits containing resistors, capacitors, and inductors.

 accounting for the operational principles of common electrical devices.

 handling the most common instruments for electrical measurements.